Rights and Resilience in Communities

 This detailed report from Planet Tracker can help you understand the finance sector’s critical role in transforming the global food system - a transformation that is necessary for humanity to align with planetary boundaries and for financial institutions to meet their Net Zero ambitions.
 The first half of the report discusses the relationship between the finance sector and the food system’s harmful planetary impacts, and the second half focuses on how financial institutions can drive this transformation.
 The report sets out four food system transformation themes for aligning investment strategy with food systems change, and outlines six priority actions for financial institutions to get started on.
 This resource will be most useful to sustainability professionals working in the finance sector.

 This annual global assessment of food security from the Food and Agriculture Organisation of the United Nations (FAO) can help you understand the major drivers of food insecurity and malnutrition.
 The report's four key topic areas span chapters 2 to 5.
-Chapter 2 features a global snapshot of food security and nutrition; chapter 3 examines how the megatrend of increasing urbanisation affects agrifood systems; chapter 4 looks at how urbanisation - along with pricing, marketing, and other factors - are affecting access to affordable healthy diets; and chapter 5 looks at food security solutions in the form of actions, policies, and technologies.
+Chapter 2 features a global snapshot of food security and nutrition; chapter 3 proposes a new definition of financing for food security and nutrition; chapter 4 examines the current status of global financing to end hunger and address food insecurity and malnutrition; and chapter 5 explores options for catalysing scalable financing to fill the gaps.
 This assessment will be most useful to sustainability practitioners working in the agrifood sector.

 Transforming Agrifood Systems Amidst the Climate Crisis: A Diversity of Solutions for People, Planet, and Prosperity